robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 (Webber et al. unpublished data) variation in social networks.
 In winter, caribou dig holes in the snow, termed craters to access forage (Bergerud 1974).
-As a result, caribou tend to occupy and re-use craters once they are established.
-The average area of craters dug by caribou in Newfoundland was 0.41 m2 (SD = 0.48; Mayor et al. 2009) and crater density, which varies based on snow condition, depth, and local caribou density, can range from 366–1980 craters/ha (Bergerud 1974).
-There is therefore considerably less access to forage than when the landscape is snow-free.
-Importantly, craters exist on the landscape at multiple
-scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
-The distribution of craters on the landscape is therefore heterogeneous and access to vegetation in winter is highly variable among individual caribou.
+As a result, caribou tend to occupy and re-use craters once they are established and there is considerably less access to forage than when the landscape is snow-free.
+Importantly, craters exist on the landscape at multiple scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
+The distribution of forage for caribou is therefore seasonally heterogeneous, with greater access in snow-free seasons compared to winter as well as spatially heterogeneous in winter because the distribution of craters on the landscape varies meaning that access to vegetation in winter is highly variable for caribou.

 ### Caribou location data